 With emotions being harder to control during your menopause journey, you can feel close to tears or find yourself sobbing uncontrollably.
 Even if you were not a crier before, you may find the tears flow more freely during menopause.

-11. Ability to perform daily tasks (Psychological)
+11. Reduced ability to perform daily tasks (Psychological)

 Menopause and hormone changes can have an effect on your brain function and ability to complete daily tasks that used to require little thought or effort in the past.
 It is one of the most frustrating of the 34 symptoms of menopause.
 To help, keep your bed and sleep times consistent so you have maximum energy and see your doctor if your symptoms don’t improve.
 See our tips on helping improve sleep quality.